Bitcoin Terms Beginning with B

 Bitcoin Improvement Proposal (BIP) 125 introduces Replace-by-Fee (RBF) to Bitcoin.
 This soft fork enables users to replace an unconfirmed transaction with a similar transaction with a larger fee.

 Bitcoin Improvement Proposal (BIP) 16 introduced Pay-to-Script-Hash (P2SH) outputs.
-Activated in 2013, BIP 16 was a significant improvement for Bitcoin’s flexibility, enabling cheaper, more private multi-signature transactions, greater smart contract capability, and backwards compatibility for SegWit.
+Activated in 2013, BIP 16 significantly improved Bitcoin’s flexibility, enabling cheaper, more private multi-signature transactions, greater smart contract capability, and backwards compatibility for SegWit.

 Bitcoin Improvement Proposal (BIP) 174 introduced Partially Signed Bitcoin Transactions (PSBT) as a community standard.
 PSBT is a standardized format for communicating unsigned or partially signed Bitcoin transactions.